Are you an active participant in social media such as Facebook and Twitter? If yes, do you know that there are privacy

-More information your share, more risks you welcome.
+More information you share, more risks you welcome.
 Internet and social media provide you options to anonymously vent out feelings and share information that you would not have shared to a known person.
 However, in today’s digital world, cyber criminals, such as hackers and attackers, can easily track any information that you share and use them against you.

 Examples of privacy risks

 Few of the examples include sharing personal information, such as the phone number, email address, residence location and travel plans in public or social media platforms which is visible to everyone.